 Earlier in the year, we featured a number of posts by Philip Jackson, a colleague of mine from Macedonia, on the parallels between running a marathon and the Christian life.
 In that same vein, I would like to reflect on my own recent experience of training for a half marathon.

+This has been a huge learning experience for me.
+I have never been an athlete or competed in any individual athletic competitions since I was required to participate in kids races at Sunday school picnics in my childhood.
+I jogged in college and in the first years in the Philippines but never ran a single kilometer all those years in Far East Russia.
+Then about the time that we began serving with SEND U, I started again, simply for the sake of getting some exercise, running 5 km three times a week.
+That was hard enough, and even last summer, I found that I often could not finish the 5 km without walking partway.
+When a friend suggested that I should sign up for a longer race, I quickly dismissed the possibility.
 But this spring, through the repeated encouragement of Phil Jackson, I decided that maybe I should try a half-marathon.
 I was willing, but I knew I wasn’t even close to being ready to run 21 km.
-I found a 16-week training plan designed by a running coach, and basically followed it from June until the race in Vilnius, Lithuania on September 15.
+I found a 16-week training plan designed by a running coach and basically followed it from June until the race in Vilnius, Lithuania on September 15.
 And I finished the race in just over 2 hours, about 13 minutes faster than I had expected!

 I learned that with a properly designed training plan that pushes you beyond your comfort limits little by little, you can develop your capacity to do far more than you had ever expected of yourself.
 Long runs have to be interspersed with short, easy runs and lots of rest, or you just get injured.
 But I found out that running at a slower pace but for longer distances has far greater value in developing strength and endurance than running 5 km as fast as I could.
 Finally, on the race day, I learned that when you run alone, you are not nearly as motivated as when you run together with a couple thousand others!